 The extent to which each alternative would prevent future injury as a result of the incident and avoid collateral injury as a result of implementing the alternative.
-The Elmer's Island

-Access Proposed Alternative is not expected to play a role in preventing future injury from the spill.
+The Elmer's Island Access Proposed Alternative is not expected to play a role in preventing future injury from the spill.
 The Final PDARP/PEIS indicates that recreational uses have recovered (DWH Trustees 2016).
-The purpose of the Proposed Alternative is only to provide compensatory restoration for losses that occurred between April 2010 and November 2011, after which the Final PDARP/PEIS studies conclude that recreational use returned to baseline levels.
+The purpose of the Proposed Alternative is only to provide compensatory restoration for losses that occurred between April 2010 and November 2011 after which the Final PDARP/PEIS studies concluded that recreational use returned to baseline levels.

 Implementation of the Proposed Alternative is not expected to cause any net collateral damage to the environment.
-Siting, design and construction of recreational features would be conducted in a manner that would avoid impacts to existing environmental resources to the maximum extent practicable.
+Siting, design and construction/operation of recreational features would be conducted in a manner that would avoid impacts to existing environmental resources to the maximum extent practicable.
 Constructing these features adjacent to or near to the existing access road would further minimize impacts.
-Fishing piers/pedestrian boardwalks would minimize in-water disturbance and water bottom impacts.
 In addition, installing culverts as a key component of proposed repairs to the Refuge access road would improve hydrologic flow and connectivity to adjacent area marshes.